Build a Monthly Passive Dividend Paycheck with Dividend Stocks

 Which Broker Should You Use?

-For stocks, I use Ally Invest because it’s inexpensive and connected to my bank, which is Ally Bank.
+For stocks, I use Ally Invest because they offer commission-free trades and are connected to my bank, which is Ally Bank.
 This allows me to transfer funds back and forth quickly from one interface, which is convenient.

 And, most importantly, there are no maintenance fees.
 You should not have an account with a brokerage that charges you any kind of maintenance fee.